Shaq Calhoun

-Deion Lenard "Shaq" Calhoun (born February 20, 1996) is an American football guard.
-He played college football for Mississippi State.
+Deion Lenard "Shaq" Calhoun (born February 20, 1996) is an American professional football guard.
+He played college football for the Mississippi State Bulldogs.

 College career

 Calhoun was a member of the Mississippi State Bulldogs for five seasons, redshirting his true freshman season.
 He played mostly as a reserve at guard as a redshirt freshman before becoming a starter the following season, starting nine games before suffering a season-ending injury.
 He was named second-team All-Southeastern Conference as a redshirt senior.
 Following his final season Calhoun was invited to participate in the 2019 NFLPA Collegiate Bowl.

 Professional career

 Miami Dolphins

 Calhoun signed with the Miami Dolphins as an undrafted free agent on April 27, 2019.
 He made his NFL debut on September 15, 2019, against the New England Patriots.
-Calhoun made his first career start on October 20, 2019, against the Buffalo Bills in a 31-21 loss.
+Calhoun made his first career start on October 20, 2019, against the Buffalo Bills in a 31–21 loss.
 In his rookie season, Calhoun played in 10 games with seven starts, committing one penalty and allowing 1.5 sacks in 470 offensive snaps played.

 On September 5, 2020, Calhoun was waived by the Dolphins.